randommm/rabbitmq-website/site/oauth2.md

 As long you have one and only one OAuth 2.0 provider, you can skip this advanced usage although you can use it.

-Under the <a href="#configure-issuer">basic usage section</a>, you configured the `issuer` url or maybe the `jwks_url` along with the TLS settings if needed.
+Under the <a href="#configure-issuer">basic usage section</a>, you configured the `issuer` URL or maybe the `jwks_url` along with the TLS settings if needed.
 This advanced usage configures everything relative to the OAuth provider into a dedicated configuration.

 Here is a basic configuration as seen so far: